gbif/model-material/data-mapping.md

 ## 16. Identifications

 In the UM, an `Identification` applies to an `Organism`, though the `IdentificationEvidence` may consist of any number of `MaterialEntity`s and/or `DigitalEntity`s.
 An `Organism` can also have multiple `Identification`s, though only zero or one of these can be marked as 'accepted'.
-The `Identification` record itself consists of the `verbatimIdentification` string applied to the `Organism` and a `taxonFormula` from a controlled vocabulary that indicates the pattern of taxon names mixed with `[identificationQualifier](https://dwc.tdwg.org/terms/#dwc:identificationQualifier)`s in the `Identification` string.
-This allows for `Identification`s that are not strictly `[scientificName](https://dwc.tdwg.org/terms/#dwc:scientificName)`s.
+The `Identification` record itself consists of the `verbatimIdentification` string applied to the `Organism` and a `taxonFormula` from a controlled vocabulary that indicates the pattern of taxon names mixed with qualifiers in the `verbatimIdentification`.
+This allows for `Identification`s that are not strictly scientific names, but that can point to all of the real scientific names involved.
+For example, the hybrid `verbatimIdentification` 'Canis latrans x Canis lupus familiaris' (see example below).
 For reference, here is the statement to create the `Identification` table:

 ```
 CREATE TABLE identification (